joseeden/KodeKloud_Engineer_Labs/Tasks_61-70/TASK_65-Manage_Git_repositories.md

 max (max_demo)$
 ```

-You could also verify that you're in the correct branch by running the command below.
+You could also verify that you're on the correct branch by running the command below.
 The branch with the '*' is the branch you're currently on.

 ```bash
 max (max_demo)$ git branch